mitodl/mitxonline/sheets/dev-setup.md

 ### Authenticating

-Your local xPRO needs permissions to be able to read/write to your Drive.
+Your local MITx Online needs permissions to be able to read/write to your Drive.
 This can be done via OAuth with the help of ngrok.

 1. Run ngrok using the nginx port for this app: `ngrok http 8053`